IMDC/webmoti-react/setup.md

 ## Hand server

-This runs on the raspberry pi.
+This runs on the raspberry pi (student-view only).

 ### Server setup